wusui/games_mag_puzzle_1/README.md

 ### Game directory and puzzle.txt format

 Before running this program, the user also needs to create a puzzle to be used.
+The text 'Contest-directory' in the rest of this document is a directory name chosen by the user.

-This puzzle is in games/<contest-directory>/puzzle.txt.
+This puzzle is in games/contest-directory/puzzle.txt.
 To create the puzzle, do the following:
 * cd games
-* mkdir <contest-directory>
+* mkdir contest-directory
-* cd <contest-directory>
-* vi puzzle.txt
+d* vi puzzle.txt

 Puzzle.txt will contain entries defining each of the individual figures in the contest (both squares and circles).
 Each line in puzzle.txt will represent an entry, with fields being deliniated by vertical bars ('|').